zlatozar/study-paip/ch11/Readme.md

 (unify '(f ?x) '(f ?y)) ;=> ((?X . ?Y))
 ```

+It does provide a way of stating that variables are equal to other variables or
+expressions.
+It does not provide a way of automatically solving equations or applying
+constraints other than equality.

 * Prolog provides automatic backtracking (once again)

 In Prolog, each query leads to a search for relations in the data base that satisfy the